cookies-xor-cream/HugoTest/content/posts/poetry/misc_poems/more_than_a_crush/blood_vessels.md

 stealing my head out from under me.

 My veins were endodermic,
-now they're digging up roots,
+now they're digging up their roots,
 birthing feet first feeding blood,
 this shit's so sanguine and crude.

-I found my pulse in my wrist,
+I found my pulse buried in my wrist,
 please put it back in my chest,
 I've got the signs I'm alive,
 don't need a beating reserve.